Interview with Kristi Coulter

 Yoga Behind Bars

 Liv: I read your interview with Caroline Leavitt about Yoga behind bars, a nonprofit in Seattle that offers free yoga and meditation classes to incarcerated people throughout the Washington state prison system.
 You serve on the board of directors.
-Wow (Again).
-Second, tell me about it and how it effects your life?
+Tell me about it and how it effects your life?

 Kristi: Well, unfortunately in the wake of everything that came my way post-“Enjoli,” I realized I needed to streamline my other obligations, and so I stepped down from the Yoga Behind Bars board, though I’m still a huge fan and supporter.
 But one of the big things it did for me was reinforce that there is a use for the superpowers that are already within me.
 Before, I might have thought ‘I’m not a social worker or a yoga teacher, so how can I be of any help to this organization?’
 Well, it turned out that my corporate experience—the ability to do strategic planning, organizational development, and the like—was genuinely useful to YBB at that stage in its growth.
 So I learned not to dismiss those skills as just, you know, serving the capitalist machine or something.
 Because they are really valuable in any situation where decisions need to be made.